devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 ## Introduction

 Other then many mobile development frameworks, Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) does not impose any kind of architecture or State Management solution on it’s developers.
 This open ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community.
 Some of these approaches have even been indorsed by the Flutter Team itself [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
-I will now showcase the three most popular State Management solution briefly to explain why I ended up choosing the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) in combination with a layered architecture for this guide.
+I decided to focus on the BLoC pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) for this Guide.
+But I do want to showcase some alternatives and explain why exactly I ended up choosing BLoC.

 ## Example App State